What Is The H1B Visa?

 The H1B visa is a requirement in the United States under the Immigration and Nationality Act that allows U.S. employers the opportunity to temporarily hire and employ workers from foreign countries in specialty occupations.
 The H1B visa gives U.S. companies the opportunity to recruit and hire non-US citizens, who have specialized knowledge as well as a bachelor’s degree or equivalent work experience, for skilled workers who are found in foreign countries for positions companies may not otherwise be able to find qualified candidates for.
 The H1B visa has been a great tool for allowing U.S. companies the opportunity to strengthen their workforce’s knowledge base and skill set.

 In order for a non-U.S. citizen to work for a U.S. company, the employer must sponsor the skilled worker as well as offer a job and petition for the H1B visa with the U.S. Citizenship and Immigration Services.
-The approved petition becomes a work permit which allows the worker to get a visa stamp and work in the U.S. for that employer.
+The approved petition becomes a work permit that allows the worker to get a visa stamp and work in the U.S. for that employer.

 One of the basic requirements for the H1B visa is education.
 To qualify for the H1B visa the employee must hold a bachelor’s degree or higher or possess equivalent work experience.
 The employee’s degree must also be from an accredited college or university.
 If the employee holds a four-year bachelor’s degree from a foreign university the employee will need three years of related work experience in the same or similar field which can be considered equal to one year of additional education allowing the employee the ability to fulfill the four-year degree requirement.